 Paris Museum of Modern Art

 Paris Museum of Modern Art is one of the most popular museums in the world.
-It is home to some of the most famous art in the world and has works by Picasso, Dali, Matisse, and Monet.
+It is home to some of the world’s most famous works of art, including works by Picasso, Dali, Matisse, and Monet.
 The museum is split into two main sections: the Picasso Museum and the Claude Monet Museum.

 The Picasso Museum is home to Picasso’s famous painting, Guernica, which was painted during the Spanish Civil War.
-The Monet Museum is home to the world-famous House at Giverny, the painting that gave rise to the name of the artist.
+The Monet Museum is home to the world-famous House at Giverny, the painting that gave rise to the artist’s name.
 The museum also has a collection of Claude Monet’s paintings and works by other artists.

 See Related: Top Free Museums in Paris